petazeta/youronlineshop/docs/navigation.md

 - setHistoryState(myNode, url, butAction); // For managing popstate event.
 It is called for the clickable nodes that has effect at the history state at the layout loading
 - pushHistoryState(url); // Grabing the history at the browser when the user clicks a button element that take effect at the history state

-# Search params and history status cases
+# Search params and history states cases

 Categiries/items, menus/docs and login